 Next you soak a cotton ball (one for each nail) in acetone nail polish remover.

-I found these cute little clamps online for $1.99.
+I found these cute little clamps online for next to nothing.
 If you don’t want to get them, you can use aluminum foil to hold the cotton balls in place as well.

 Leave on for about 10 minutes.
 (I check on them after like 7 minutes just to see!)
 Then they should rub off pretty easily with slight pressure and a tissue.
 If not, soak them for another couple minutes and try again.

 I know this was a lengthy post, but I wanted to be thorough!
 Especially for my girls out there that are concerned with doing things in the healthiest way possible like me. 🙂 I hope this was helpful and feel free to ask me any other questions you guys have about doing gel nails at home!